MatriMariem/GraphQL_TodoList/README.md

   }
 }
 ````
 You must copy the returned token value and add it as a value to a custom request header called 'auth-token' in order to be able to connect with that user when you make your next request.
 for example:
-**auth-token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2MGE1MmViNjcyNjdkYjE0OTM1NDE1YjgiLCJqdGkiOiJYMUdFbzNabTZ3IiwiaWF0IjoxNjIxNDM4MTc5fQ.0yedTLJiuvJVafcpYvP8NunnfyMh4qBSJ8YEcifLyHs**
+**auth-token:**   **eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2MGE1MmViNjcyNjdkYjE0OTM1NDE1YjgiLCJqdGkiOiJYMUdFbzNabTZ3IiwiaWF0IjoxNjIxNDM4MTc5fQ.0yedTLJiuvJVafcpYvP8NunnfyMh4qBSJ8YEcifLyHs**
-In order to create a custom request header, you can use several extentions, such as postman and ModHeader.
+In order to create a custom request header, you can use several extensions, such as postman and ModHeader.
 ### Create a new task
 **(make sure you are connected using the token!)**
 ````